bmedicke/quantum_cryptography/markdown/theory.md

 ### prerequisites Bob

 Bob has two polarization beam splitters with which he analyzes photons sent by Alice.
-One oriented at 0 degrees (vertical) and one at 45 degres (diagonal).
+One oriented at 0 degrees (vertical) and one at 45 degrees (diagonal).

 The **vertical beam splitter** can analyze photons of the HV set.
 The **diagonal beam splitter** can analyze photons of the LR set.